-The variables used in the command groups must be in the same project in order for the command to work properly.
+The variables used in the command groups must be in the same project in order for the command processing to work properly.

-If you do use a variable from another project (e.g. subordinate project in multi-project administration), the command group, the response variable, the action variable and the action-specific screen ('command' screen) is expected to also exist in the other project.
+If you do use a variable from another project (e.g. subordinate project in multi-project administration), the command processing group, the response variable, the action variable and the action-specific screen ('Command Processing' screen) is expected to also exist in the other project.